 As you pull open the storage closet in the garage and start hauling out your gear, you smile at the memories of your last camping adventure.
-You remember the great fishing, the beautiful scenery on the hike, even the gentle rain that lulled you to sleep the night before you packed up to come home.
+You remember the great fishing, the beautiful scenery and even the gentle rain that lulled you to sleep the night before you packed up to come home.

-But what's that smell?
-Kind of musty.
-Definitely funky.
-Finally you reach the stuff sack containing the tent and then you see it.
-The unmistakable powder gray-green blooms of mold and dark stains of mildew.
-You remembered that gentle rain, but you forgot to unpack the tent when you got home and dry it out.
-Uh oh.
+But what's that smell coming from the closet?
+It's kind of musty, and definitely funky.
+Finally, you reach the sack containing your tent and you see it: the unmistakable powder gray-green blooms of mold and dark stains of mildew.
+You remembered that gentle rain, sure, but you forgot to unpack the tent when you got home in order for it to dry out.
+Uh-oh.

-Camping is a lot more fun than cleaning everything and storing it away properly afterwards.
-Yet the cleaning part is what makes the camping part enjoyable.
-Because when you get to your campsite and start setting up your tent, everything is shiny and bright and in good working order.
+Camping is a lot more fun than cleaning.
+Yet, the cleaning part is what makes the camping part enjoyable.
+Proper cleaning ensures that when you get to your campsite and start setting up your tent, everything is shiny and clean and in good working order.

-Here are some easy tent care steps you can take to make sure your next outing is more enjoyable and that your tent lasts longer:
+Here are some easy tent care tips to make sure your next camping trip is enjoyable and that your tent lasts longer:

-1) Make Sure Your Tent is Relatively Clean Before You Break Camp
+1. Clean Your Tent Before You Break Camp

 Before you start knocking down the tent, take a few moments to brush out the interior to remove any dirt, mud, rocks, bugs, food or trash.
 Also, make sure than any storage pockets are empty.
 Next, brush the outside clear of any rain, dew, leaves or twigs.
 The idea is to remove anything that may rub or tear holes in your tent's floor, walls or roof when it's folded up for storage.
 That includes tent stakes and poles; there should be nothing inside.